gianluigilopardo/AnthropicEconomicIndex/README.md

 The notebook uses pandas for data manipulation and seaborn/matplotlib for visualization.
 Example outputs are contained in the `plots\` folder.

 ## Contact
 You can submit inquires to kunal@anthropic.com or atamkin@anthropic.com.
+We invite researchers to provide input on potential future data releases using [this form](https://docs.google.com/forms/d/e/1FAIpQLSfDEdY-mT5lcXPaDSv-0Ci1rSXGlbIJierxkUbNB7_07-kddw/viewform?usp=dialog).